George of the Jungle: George of the Jungle

 The title segment, George of the Jungle, is a parody of the Tarzan stories of Edgar Rice Burroughs.
 George (voiced by Bill Scott) is a dim-witted but big-hearted "ape man" who is always called upon by District Commissioner Alistair (voiced by Paul Frees) to save inhabitants of the jungle territory of Mbwebwe Province in Africa from various threats.

 In the opening title, George is depicted swinging on vines, repeatedly slamming face-first into trees or other obstacles even as theme-song singers warn him to "watch out for that tree!"
 Another running gag is that George keeps forgetting that he lives in a treehouse, falling from it to the ground every time he leaves home.

-George's "beloved mate" is Ursula (voiced by June Foray), a Jane-like character (The character was referred to as Jane in the first episode and original pilot) far brighter than George, whom George refers to as "Fella" (the phrase in the title song "while Fella and Ursula stay in step..." is meant to show that they are the same person).
+George's "beloved mate" is Ursula (voiced by June Foray), a Jane-like character (the character was referred to as Jane in the first episode and original pilot) far brighter than George.
 George's closest friend is an ape named Ape (voiced by Paul Frees impersonating Ronald Colman) who, like Ursula, is far more intelligent than George.
 George has a pet elephant named Shep, who behaves like a lap dog, or, as George refers to him, a "great big peanut-lovin' poochie," and who George thinks is a dog.
 Also of note is the Tooky Tooky (or Tookie Tookie) bird, famous for his call: "Ah ah ee ee tooky tooky!"

 George's two most frequent foes are a pair of stereotypical hunters named "Tiger" Titheridge (voiced by Daws Butler) and "Weevil" Plumtree (voiced by Paul Frees).
 Tiger, the taller of the two, wears a pith helmet and khakis, has a pencil moustache, and speaks in an Oxford accent, while Weevil talks like a pirate and wears a white t-shirt and shorts with a bush hat.
 Another one of George's recurring enemies is a mad scientist named Dr. Chicago (voiced by Daws Butler).

 George, though hopelessly unintelligent, possesses substantial strength and jungle instincts that allow him to track down enemies.
 When trapped in a seemingly hopeless situation, he carries a miniature phrase book with numerous animal calls to summon help—although he usually gives the wrong call.

 Tom Slick

 Tom Slick features the title character (voiced by Bill Scott), a racecar driver who competes in races with his trusty vehicle, the Thunderbolt Greaseslapper.
 He is accompanied by his girlfriend Marigold (voiced by June Foray), and his elderly mechanic Gertie Growler (also voiced by Bill Scott).
 Tom's chief antagonists are Baron Otto Matic (voiced by Paul Frees) and his lackey Clutcher (voiced by Daws Butler impersonating Frank Fontaine as "Crazy Guggenheim"), whom the Baron often hits across the head with a monkey wrench when he messes up Otto's plots.
+Most of the races were between Pittsburgh and Muncie, Indiana.